Can AI Detect Wash Trading? Evidence from NFTs: Direct Estimation

 These histograms visualize the profits earned by traders involved in wash trading versus those engaging in legitimate trading across both platforms.
 In each histogram, the x-axis represents the profit range in ETH, while the y-axis shows the number of traders or wash trading groups on a logarithmic scale, enabling a clear comparison of the frequency of profit amounts.

 The histograms reveal that, across various profit brackets, wash traders do not consistently secure higher profits when compared to their legitimate counterparts.
-This visual evidence is corroborated by empirical data.
+This visual evidence is corroborated by the following numbers:

 On LooksRare, the median profit for wash trading groups is approximately zero ETH, with a maximum profit reaching \LooksRareWprofitMax ETH.
 In contrast, legitimate traders attain a higher median profit of \LooksRareNWprofitMedian ETH and achieve up to \LooksRareNWprofitMax ETH at the higher end.